cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Both client and server MUST validate the other party's public key before use.
 See {{validation}} for more details.

 Upon completion, S stores C's credentials for later use.
-See {{credential-file}}
-for a recommended storage format.

 ## Credential Storage {#credential-storage}